ivysanchez/AI-vs-Human-Text-Detection/README.md

 ## Future Work

 1. **End-to-end DistilBERT fine-tuning** — unfreeze all layers, attach a 2-class classification head on [CLS], fine-tune for 3–5 epochs at lr=2e-5 on the SR-augmented training set.
 Target: AI-class F1 > 0.75 on GPT-4o-mini.
-2. **Domain-adaptive training** — incorporate 50–100 real GPT-4o-mini samples per content type into training if frozen fine-tuning alone does not reach target.
-3. **Cross-validation for hyperparameter tuning** — replace single test-set model selection with k-fold CV on the training set to eliminate the small optimistic bias in the Phase 6 results.
+2. **Cross-validation for hyperparameter tuning** — replace single test-set model selection with k-fold CV on the training set to eliminate the small optimistic bias in the Phase 6 results.
-4. **Content-type stratification** — extend stratified splitting to include content type in addition to label.
+3. **Content-type stratification** — extend stratified splitting to include content type in addition to label.
-5. **Multi-LLM evaluation** — test on Claude, Gemini, and Llama outputs to measure robustness across generators (Gemini API was unavailable during development).
+4. **Multi-LLM evaluation** — test on Claude, Gemini, and Llama outputs to measure robustness across generators (Gemini API was unavailable during development).

 ---